-If you are concerned about a child’s welfare, please record your concern, and any observations or conversations heard, and report to one of the CPLOs as soon as possible the same day.
+If you are concerned about a child’s welfare, please record your concern, and any observations or conversations heard, and report to one of the DSL’s as soon as possible the same day.
 We would advise that you should not conduct your own investigation.

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that they are unsuitable for work with children) then you should report this to one of the CPLOs in confidence, who will refer the matter to the Director of Education (or the chair of governors if the concern relates to the Director of Education) – who will consider what action to take.
+If your concerns relate to the actions or behaviour of a member of staff (which could suggest that they are unsuitable for work with children) then you should report this to one of the DSL’s in confidence, who will refer the matter to the Executive Head (or the Chair of Governors if the concern relates to the Executive Head) – who will consider what action to take.

 Our Safeguarding Policy

 We have a Safeguarding Children Policy and related policies and procedures in place to ensure that all staff (including supply staff, volunteers and governors) are aware of their responsibilities, the Head of Children’s Services is Catriona Eadie.
 Parents and carers are welcome to read our full Safeguarding Policy which can be found below.